functional-sc/functional-sc-website-2024/fpsc-website-graph/pages/Knowledge Graph Sharing.md

   logseq.order-list-type:: number
 	- note: you'll probably want to comment out the `:block-hidden-properties` line of `logseq/custom.edn` to see the page properties, tags and aliases.
 Re-comment when you're done. logseq.order-list-type:: number
-- In the `...` menu Export Graph -> Export Public Pages logseq.order-list-type:: number
+- If you're one of the FPSC devs, in the `...` menu Export Graph -> Export Public Pages logseq.order-list-type:: number
-- If you're on Team FPSC, commit then run `bin/upload-content-only.sh` logseq.order-list-type:: number
+- Commit then run `bin/upload-content-only.sh`
+  logseq.order-list-type:: number
 -
 - Like this: